IATI/D-Portal/documents/ctrack_localtest.md

 	./serv

-This runs the server using the local database, so it will only show data that has been imported. it may be stopped and restarted as described in step 3
+This runs the server using the local database, so it will only show data that has been imported. it may be accessed, stopped and restarted as described in step 3.